kihyun1998/flutter_basic_folderview/CODE.md

       iconSpacing: iconSpacing ?? this.iconSpacing,
       nodeBorderRadius: nodeBorderRadius ?? this.nodeBorderRadius,
       nodeHoverColor: nodeHoverColor ?? this.nodeHoverColor,
+      nodeSelectedColor: nodeSelectedColor ?? this.nodeSelectedColor,
+      nodeDisabledColor: nodeDisabledColor ?? this.nodeDisabledColor,
+      nodeMinHeight: nodeMinHeight ?? this.nodeMinHeight,
       folderColor: folderColor ?? this.folderColor,
+      folderExpandedColor: folderExpandedColor ?? this.folderExpandedColor,
       nodeColor: nodeColor ?? this.nodeColor,
+      nodeExpandedColor: nodeExpandedColor ?? this.nodeExpandedColor,
       accountColor: accountColor ?? this.accountColor,
       arrowColor: arrowColor ?? this.arrowColor,
+      disabledIconColor: disabledIconColor ?? this.disabledIconColor,
       indentSize: indentSize ?? this.indentSize,
       nodeSpacing: nodeSpacing ?? this.nodeSpacing,
       backgroundColor: backgroundColor ?? this.backgroundColor,